rachelhandran/cs15lsp23/week1lab.md

 ssh <your-account-name>@ieng6.ucsd.edu
 ```
 - Enter your password that you just set, and you should be logged in!
 - *Note: I was not able to log into my personal ieng6 account yet.
 I have told the TAs and they are working to figure it out with ETS.
-Here is an example of using ssh to log in to a mesh network:*
+Here is an example of using ssh to log in to a mesh network*:

 ```shell
 rhandran@DESKTOP-2J21E5Q$ ssh mesh@67.58.52.199
 Activate the web console with: systemctl enable --now cockpit.socket